All Episodes

 At this point in time, I am of the belief that the regime will do everything in its power to decide the outcome.

-Um, and you know, it's not it's not new.
+And, you know, it's not new.

 That's not a new thing.

-That it was especially galling in 2020, certainly.
+It was especially galling in 2020, certainly.

-There are certainly enough books about the 2000 election, and I know a lot of people think back to the 2000 election.
+And I know a lot of people think back to the 2000 election.

 And what are the first two words you think of?

-Hanging chads.
+Hanging Chad.

-Hanging chads.
+Hanging Chads.

-But it's not, it wasn't the hanging chads.
+But it wasn't the hanging Chads.

 That's what people forget.

-It wasn't the hanging chads.
+It wasn't the hanging Chads.

 It was actually the way the machines were reading the votes back then that helped the Republicans.